jasonsturges/swift-prototypes/JSONUsingSwiftyJSON/README.md

 Run `carthage update`.
 This will fetch dependencies into a Carthage/Checkouts folder and build each one.

+From Xcode, if you receive an error stating: "*Module compiled with Swift 3.0 cannot be imported in Swift 3.0.2*", compile the package locally instead of downloading the precompiled binary by using the command:

+    carthage update --platform iOS --no-use-binaries

 ### If you're building for OS X